Blog

 Q: Is it okay if I can't speak English at all?

-Conclusion: Music That Crosses Borders Is Definitely the Best
+Conclusion: Music That Transcends Borders Is Amazing

-Band performing on stage at sunset
+A band performing on stage at dusk

 Photo by Austin Neill on Unsplash